 Financial advisor Mike Falco also chimed in on this common mistake.
 He calls it “retail therapy”; we use spending to deal with life’s ups and downs.

-His solution involves setting some ground rules about big purchases:
+His solution involves setting some ground rules for big purchases:

 - Only buy items from a wish list you’ve made when you weren’t sad, anxious or distracted.